SymfonyCasts/symfony7/sfcasts/login-throttling.md

 It's another layer, to stop someone trying thousands of *different* username combinations from the same IP.

 Keep going down.
-The rate limiter can optionally use a lock, it's optional and `lock_factory` is how you can configure it.
+The rate limiter can optionally use a lock, `lock_factory` is how you can configure it.
 A lock helps when multiple requests hit the same rate limiter at basically the same time.
 Without it, two requests could both see that the limit hasn't been reached yet, and both be allowed through.